-- (c) a defence of justification at common law. - (3) Unless the court or a judge orders otherwise, the particulars of a defamation defence required by rule 263A(1) must include particulars of the facts, matters and circumstances on which the defendant relies to establish - (a) that any imputation, notice, report, comment or other material was, or related to, a matter of public interest; or - (b) that any imputation was published under qualified privilege; or - (c) that any imputation or contextual imputation was true or was a matter of substantial truth; or - (d) that any material being proper material for comment was a matter of substantial truth. - (4) If a defendant in proceedings for defamation intends to make a case in mitigation of damages by reference to one or more of the following, the defendant must give particulars of the facts, matters and circumstances on which the defendant relies to make that case: - (a) the circumstances in which the publication complained of was made; - (b) the reputation of the plaintiff;
+263C Part 7 - Proceedings (c) a defence of justification at common law. . , Unless the court or a judge orders otherwise, the particulars of a defamation defence required by rule 263A(1) must include particulars of the facts, matters and circumstances on which the defendant relies to establish - (a) that any imputation, notice, report, comment or other material was, or related to, a matter of public interest; or (b) that any imputation was published under qualified privilege; or (c) that any imputation or contextual imputation was true or was a matter of substantial truth; or (d) that any material being proper material for comment was a matter of substantial truth. . , intends by refe defend matters efendant in proceedings for defamation s to make a case in mitigation of damages erence to one or more of the following, the ant must give particulars of the facts, s and circumstances on which the ant relies to make that case:

+- (a) the circumstances in which the publication complained of was made; - (b) the reputation of the plaintiff;